jxddk/SideProjectDeployment/README.md

 ### Semaphore

 Semaphore is a simple Python server that facilitates remotely updating the composition (for example, as part of a CI/CD process).
-By default, it is configured to be served at any host with a `semaphore.` subdomain.
+It is served from the host specified with the `SEMAPHORE_HOST` environment variable.
 Requests to the server require a password, set via the `SEMAPHORE_PASSWORD` environment variable.

 Making a `POST` request to `semaphore.domain.com/?<SEMAPHORE_PASSWORD>` with a